MiaMuo/cc22-23-storyteller/README.md

 3. Storyteller Model generates a story by using Text Completion.

 # Execution

+## Colab
+This repository may be run on Google Colab, which provides a free GPU.
+To do so, follow these steps:
+1. Follow the link in ./storyteller.ipynb to open the notebook in Colab;
+2. Execute the notebook.
+Note!
+Read the comments in the notebook carefully, as they contain important information.

+## Locally
 This repository requires Python 3.8; it must be installed prior to execution, as well as the `pip3` package manager.
 Make sure the directory of the installed binaries is in the `PATH` environment variable.

 It will also not work on the ARM version of MacOS (e.g. M1), due to dependencies not being available for this architecture.